cozy/cozy-stack/docs/intents.md

 Based on the `type`, a data format to use for communications between the client and the service is inferred.

 If `type` is a MIME type, than communications must be done using that MIME type.
 When `type` is a Cozy Document Type, the inferred MIME type is `application/json` and that format must be used for inter-apps communications.

+Whenever files are to be transfered between the client and the service, it is recommend to send them as a base64 encoded [Data URL](http://dataurl.net/#about).
+This applies whether `type` is a MIME type and only the file is sent, or when the file is part of a wider document.
+See the examples below for an example of this.

 There are also two optional fields that can be defined at the start of the intent: